Oral health of children

 Two measures of children's oral health are:

-- percentage of children who are caries-free
+- Percentage of caries-free children

-- the lifetime experience of dental decay - measured as the number of decayed, missing or filled teeth, in primary teeth (dmft) or permanent teeth (DMFT).
+- The lifetime experience of dental decay - measured as the number of decayed, missing or filled teeth, in primary teeth (dmft) or permanent teeth (DMFT).

 On this page: